developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/tutorial/tutAdvancedScanningAPI/index.md

 * Android Developer Tools (ADT) ([Android Studio](http://developer.android.com/sdk/index.html)/[Eclipse with ADT](http://developer.android.com/tools/sdk/eclipse-adt.html))
 * EMDK for Android V 3.0 and above

-For more information about setting up the EMDK please see the EMDK Overview.
+For more information about setting up the EMDK please see the [EMDK Setup Guide](/emdk-for-android/4-0/guide/setup/).

 ## Creating The Project